IIYAMA12/wafs/template-engine-doc/readme.md

 ```

 All queries will be applied to a querySelectorAll function.
 Keep in mind that the queries do start from the parent.
-Queries that do start with `combinators` are also supported:
+Queries that start with `combinators` are also supported:

 ```CSS
 > p {